 The artwork is not the only good point about the manga.
 The story is simple, but effective.
 Although it sounds repetitive from this review, it doesn't feel that way.
 Every step to take is logically explained and only feels more magical combined with the extraordinary artwork.
 At every new location, they obtain information in the form of a backstory or explanations of how things work there.
 It's definitely not an outstanding story, but it has no need for that.
 The focus is on exploring new areas and meeting interesting and often cute characters rather than a deep intriguing story.
 Perhaps it will get more complicated near the ending, but for now, I do not see that happen.

 As mentioned before, most of the characters act quite mature.
 Seeing a small girl and her guardian, a golem, they often engage joyful chatter and explain the interesting elements of each area as both of the main characters are often unfamiliar with the rest of the world.
-The golem lived in solitude in the forest and his awkward speech with other species and the little Somali who often hides behind him make this manga truly enjoyable.
+The golem lived in solitude in the forest and his awkward speech with other species and the cute little Somali who often hides behind him make this manga truly enjoyable.
 Some manga have a food freak who eat a lot.
 In this case, Somali is awed by the deliciousness of the food, sometimes to the point of crying and understanding this should not be taken for granted, hence the maturity of the characters.
-At this point (after 10 chapters), there is quite a cast of characters already, each with his own treats, notably and beautifully illustrated with the amazing artwork, which only adds to the liveliness of the characters.
+At this point (after 13 chapters), there is quite a cast of characters already, each with his own treats, notably and beautifully illustrated with the amazing artwork, which only adds to the liveliness of the characters.
 Almost all of them are side characters as the focus is on Somali and the golem, but they leave a certain impression.
 And most have their reasons for their actions and don't resort to violence if not necessary.
 They too want to live a normal life.